TheDevtop/evex/README.md

 # Evaluate expression

-Evex is an evaluation engine which interpets syntax, and behaves similair to lambda calculus.
+Evex is an evaluation engine (interpreter), and behaves similair to lambda calculus.
-Every evaluation is solely based on addition.

 ### Usage: